Mind the Gaps Diet

 If you are not doing GAPs but would like to reduce your dependence on grains or are grain-free, these make a delicious alternative,

 To this end I like trying out new ideas.
 Here are three of our latest favourites.
 The first was inspired by a recipe in the Daily Telegraph's New Year fitness programme.
-The second is a chocolate cake that has evolved by trial and error.
-The third is a recipe you will find anywhere, with a GAPS twist.
-All rely on dates to sweeten them.
+The third is a popular recipe you will find anywhere, with a GAPS twist.
+Both rely on dates to sweeten them.
 I have found 'Whitworths block dates' to be the most cost effective way of buying dates.

 50g linseed (flax seed) - from the health food shop or a superstore